1st CYGNA Global Virtual Meeting: Coping with a Pandemic

 More pictures

-Just to liven up the post here is another picture, with one of my co-authors - Martyna Sliwa - speaking.
+To liven up the post here is another picture, with one of my co-authors - Martyna Sliwa - speaking.

-Student engagement and administration (Linn)
+Student engagement and administration (Ling)

-Linn Zhang draws on her experience as Chief Programme Director for all MSc programmes at Loughborough University London.
+Ling Zhang draws on her experience as Chief Programme Director for all MSc programmes at Loughborough University London.
 The majority of students are international students from Asia.

 Students were experiencing different phases as Covid-19 unfolded.
 They were uncertain about what they should think of the situation back in January and February.
 The majority of them are from China, and many of them already experienced the worst part of Covid-19 during their family visits then.
 While the formal policy remained vague, students were confused.
 Confusion and chaos then characterized March when Covid-19 developed swiftly in London.
 They started traveling back home while going through a second quarantine.
 In April most of my students were depressed and angry.
 Now in May they start to worry about their future in terms of employment.